Our house is locally known as 'Villa Olof Palme'.

 The story of Olof Palme

-Olof Palme (1927 - 1986) was a Swedish politician.
-He led the Swedish Social Democratic Party from 1969 to 1976 and from 1982 to 1986.
+Olof Palme ( in full Sven Olof Joachim Palme, (born January 30, 1927, Stockholm, Sweden — died February 28, 1986, Stockholm, was a Swedish politician.
+He led the Swedish Social Democratic Party from 1969 – 1986 and was the prime minister of Sweden from 1969 – 1976 and 1982 – 1986.

 On 28 february 1986, Olof Palme was walking home from a cinema in Stockholm, with his wife, Lisbeth Palme.
 He was shot from close range, and passed away that night.
 He left behind his wife and 3 children.